CanBul/noisesuppression/README.md

 should start a flask development server.
 You can select noisy wav files from your computer and denoise them using the default Nsnet2 model.

+All files under data/noisy_data are already denoised.
+You can find those files specific to each model under results directory.

-To denoise everyfile under data/noisy_data using fullsubnet and nsnet2 models:
+To denoise every file under data/noisy_data using fullsubnet and nsnet2 models:

 ```
 python run_all_models.py